DanielAlvarez2/mern-olea/README.md

 OPTIMIZATIONS
 *******************************************

-make manager heading +item position:sticky
+add camera icon to menu items that have a photo
 check if form resets automatically without using clearForm()
-useContect() for BASE_URL
+useContext() for BASE_URL
 is image data being sent to server first/should be only url's
 confirm input fields with maxLength of 500 working
 add meta tags in index.html with keywords
 conditionally render using a state variable 2 different toggle switch images
 make sure img 's in menu are bound within page-wrapper
 make form responsive / 2-columns on desktop mode
-make form into REUSABLE component
 rename /admin to /print < Admin /> to < Print />
 [button spinners while uploading w/react19](https://www.youtube.com/watch?v=81uAxzeyL2I)
 same video as above: change < title> for each page / good for SEO